Home » Home and Garden » DIY Tips & Ideas » How to Paint Galvanised Metal

 The system can be used on marine structures, new steel and galvanising, old or worn galvanising as an alternative to hot-dip galvanisation or metallisation, as primer in a duplex system (active + passive) or as a recharging system for hot-dip galvanisation, metallisation or zinganised surfaces.

-Click here to view Zinga at our online store, complete with data sheets, or see more professional cold galvanising products here.
+Click here to view Zinga at our online store, complete with data sheets.
 Be aware that some of our cold galvanised paints can be used for priming, prior to application with a topcoat if preferred.

 Zinc Rich Primers for Mild Steel